wpsharks/comet-cache/quick-cache/readme.txt

 **TIP:** you can preview Pro features in the free version by clicking the "**Preview Pro Features**" link at the top of your Quick Cache options.

+== Software Requirements ==

+In addition to the [WordPress Requirements](http://wordpress.org/about/requirements/), Quick Cache requires the following minimum versions:

+- PHP 5.3+
+- Apache 2.1+

 == License ==

 Copyright: © 2013 [WebSharks, Inc.](http://www.websharks-inc.com/bizdev/) (coded in the USA)